 One optional particular that can be included on the Letterhead is the VAT number of the Company.
-While this is required on invoices and credit notes for a Company some companies also include on their Letterhead, in saying this it could be due the nature of the business you are in or any specific requirements you may have.
+While this is required on invoices and credit notes for a Company some companies also include it on their Letterhead, in saying this it could be due to the nature of the business you are in or any specific requirements you may have.

 Format of Letterhead

 There are no rules regarding format, font or size of text, the only requirement is that the text must be legible.
 Commonly companies will display their business/trading name together with contact details prominently at the top of the Letterhead.
 The statutory information is ordinarily then displayed in smaller font at the footer of the Letterhead.

 An example of how Ideally the information for inclusion in the footer of any Company Letterhead is as follows:

 Registered Office: 1st Floor, 9 Exchange Place, I.F.S.C.
 Dublin 1, D01 X8H2 “

 Now might be the time to review your Company template Letterhead and ensure it is of quality standard and represents your Company brand.
 On a final note is everyone across your Company using the same version of Letterhead to ensure consistency……

 Any questions about Letterheads or any other corporate service needs, please do not hesitate to contact us as happy to assist.